<-ChemistryLand Nucleus <-CHM-107 Home Page

 Question 3: Relate one incident where you solved a problem, but your solution caused one or more other problems.
 (It doesn't need to be chemistry related)

-Have you or do you know someone that has given up their automobile to reduce pollution?
+Do you know someone that has given up their automobile to reduce pollution?

 Question 5a: When you email your quiz answers to your instructor, how do you know if your instruction really received your quiz?